louisgthier/decompai/README.md

 # DecompAI: Binary Analysis and Decompilation Agent

-DecompAI is a Gradio-based LLM agent that automates binary analysis and decompilation workflows.
+DecompAI is a LangGraph & Gradio-based LLM agent that automates binary analysis and decompilation workflows.
 Whether you’re a newcomer to reverse engineering or an experienced practitioner, DecompAI helps you explore, debug, and decompile x86 Linux binaries in a conversational interface.

 ---